310mc/https-310mc.github.io-tl/source/_posts/aquarium/prologue.md

 then those aberration would have had value in existing as well.

-… wah! anzu-san, you are rubbing me with a towel without even listening to what i was saying, aren't you?
+…wah! anzu-san, you are rubbing me with a towel without even listening to what i was saying, aren't you?

 it is a little too rough~ please do it a little softer, like how a mother would.